kheller18/data-structures-algorithms/questions/CSS.md

           </div>
         ```
       + The above example will apply the specified styles only to paragraph elements that immediately follow other paragraph elements.
 This means the first paragraph element on a page would not receive these styles.
 Also, if another element appeared between two paragraphs, the second paragraph of the two wouldn’t have the styles applied.
-    + `Attribute Selector`: The attribute selector targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets.
+    + `Attribute Selector`: targets elements based on the presence and/or value of HTML attributes, and is declared using square brackets.
       + ```
           input [type=”text”] {
             background-color: #444;